5G Technology

 Cellphone shop in Tanzania.
 5G technology requires access to 5G-compatible smartphones and devices.
 Photo credit: Riaz Jahanpour for USAID Tanzania / Digital Development Communications.

-There is a gap in many developing countries between the cellular standard that users subscribe to and the standard they actually use: many subscribe to 4G but, because it does not perform as advertised, they switch back to 3G.
-This switching is not always evident to the consumer, and it may be harder for the consumer to notice this “fallback” than with previous networks.
+There is a gap in many developing countries between the cellular standard that users subscribe to and the standard they actually use: many subscribe to 4G, but, because it does not perform as advertised, may switch back to 3G.
+This switch or “fallback” is not always evident to the consumer, and it may be harder to notice with 5G compared to previous networks.

-Even once the official standard of 5G is decided on, the infrastructure is in place and users have access to it through appropriate devices, the product is not guaranteed to work as promised: in fact, chances are it will not.
+Even once 5G infrastructure is in place and users have access to it through capable devices, the technology is not necessarily guaranteed to work as promised: in fact, chances are it will not.
 5G will still rely on 3G and 4G technologies, and carriers will still be operating their 3G and 4G networks in parallel.

 How does 5G technology work?

 There are several key performance indicators (KPIs) that 5G hopes to achieve.
 Basically, 5G will strengthen cellular networks by using more radio frequencies along with new techniques to strengthen and multiply connection points.
-This means faster connection: cutting down the time between a command click on your device and the time it takes the phone to execute that function.
-This also will allow more devices to connect to one another.
+This means faster connection: cutting down the time between a click on your device and the time it takes the phone to execute that command.
+This also will allow more devices to connect to one another through the Internet of Things.

 Understanding Spectrum

 To understand 5G, it is important to understand a bit about the electromagnetic radio spectrum.
-This video gives an overview to how cellphones use spectrum.
+This video gives an overview of how cell phones use spectrum.

 5G will bring faster speed and stronger services by using more spectrum.
 To establish a 5G network, it is necessary to secure spectrum for that purpose in advance.
-Governments and companies have to negotiate spectrum – usually through auctioning off bands, sometimes for huge sums.
+Governments and companies have to negotiate spectrum—usually by auctioning off “bands,” sometimes for huge sums.
 Spectrum allocation can be a very complicated and political process.
-Many experts fear that 5G, which requires lots of spectrum, threatens so-called ‘network diversity’ — the idea that spectrum should be used for a variety of purposes across government, business, and society — and may require allocating too much spectrum for this one purpose.
+Many experts fear that 5G, which requires lots of spectrum, threatens so-called “network diversity”—the idea that spectrum should be used for a variety of purposes across government, business, and society.

-For more reading on spectrum allocation, see the Internet Society’s publication Innovations in Spectrum Management (2019).
+For more on spectrum allocation, see the Internet Society’s publication on Innovations in Spectrum Management (2019).

 Millimeter Waves

 5G hopes to tap into new, unused bands at the top of the radio spectrum, known as millimeter waves (mmwaves).
-They are much less crowded than the lower bands and so they allow faster data transfers.
-But millimeter waves are tricky: they only travel a range of about 1.6 km when there is nothing in their way, and mmwaves can be absorbed by trees, by walls, and even by the air; and rain and fog can reduce the signal down to a distance of 1km.
-As a result, 5G will require many cell towers, rather than a few massive towers like we have with 4G.
-5G will need towers every 100 meters outside, and every 50 meters inside.
-As will be detailed later, this is why 5G is really best suited for select parts of dense urban centers.
-The theoretical potential of millimeter waves is exciting, but in reality, most 5G carriers are trying to deploy 5G back down in the lower parts of the spectrum.
-Different carriers are experimenting now with different bands.
+These are much less crowded than the lower bands, allowing faster data transfers.
+But millimeter waves are tricky: their maximum range is approximately 1.6 km, and trees, walls, rain, and fog can limit the distance the signal travels to only 1km.
+As a result, 5G will require a higher volume of cell towers, compared to the few massive towers required for 4G.
+5G will need towers every 100 meters outside, and every 50 meters inside, which is why 5G is best suited for dense urban centers (as discussed in more detail below).
+The theoretical potential of millimeter waves is exciting, but in reality, most 5G carriers are trying to deploy 5G in the lower parts of the spectrum.

 Don’t forget about fiber!

-5G technology needs to run on fiber infrastructure.
+5G technology runs on fiber infrastructure.
 Fiber can be understood as the nervous system of a mobile network, connecting data centers to cell towers.

 5G requires data centers, fiber, cell towers, and small cells